 What’s it all about?

-The study first tested in vitro on cadaveric pig oesophagi (n=18) by irrigating the area where the button battery was placed with the chosen solution every 10 minutes.
-More promising results were then tested on in vivo pigs (n=9).
-Honey and Carafate performed best in neutralising the pH of the tissue and in vivo were found to decrease full-thickness injury and outward injury extension in the deep muscle.
+The materials were first tested in vitro on cadaveric pig oesophagi (n=18).
+This was done by irrigating the area with the chosen solution every 10 minutes.
+The more promising results were then tested on pigs in vivo (n=9).

-Although the results at microscopic and macroscopic levels of the in vivo study are encouraging, the feasibility of giving a child 10mls of honey to ingest every 10 minutes is likely to be tricky.
-Furthermore, this intervention may well act as a distraction from the primary goal – removal.
 Additionally, honey should not be given after perforation, with a history of allergy, or if the child is less than one year of age (botulism).
 One may also need to consider the risk of aspiration-related anaesthetic complications.

 Why does it matter?